sg893052/sonic-buildimage/system/syslog-msg-intf-name-xlate-HLD.md

     - A change in the interface-naming mode *does* require restarting the rsyslog service.
         - This is a rather significant, yet infrequent, config event in the system.
         - It allows the /etc/rsyslog.conf file to be rewritten to add/remove the lookup table operation.
-    - A change in DPB configuration only requires issuing a SIGHUP signal to the rsyslog process to force a reload of the lookup table (when in use).
+    - A change in DPB configuration only requires that the rsyslog process reload its lookup table (SIGHUP signal or special inband log message) when in use.
         - The rsyslog process remains operational and is not restarted.
         - Much faster: approximately 0.5 msec for SIGHUP vs. 30 msec for rsyslog service restart.
-        - The implementation can trigger the SIGHUP as soon as DPB signals via the STATE_DB that the current breakout transaction has reached a certain point, which is after the old ports have been deleted, but before the new ports are created.
+        - The implementation can initiate the lookup table rebuild and reload as soon as DPB signals via the STATE_DB that the current breakout transaction has reached a certain point, which is after the old ports have been deleted, but before the new ports are created.
         -  The subsequent translation table update can proceed, since it does not rely on any CONFIG_DB PORT table updates, which may occur asynchronously.